chrisssssss323/Physical-Verification-using-Skywater-130nm/README.md

 #### Different steps to add PDK to local machine-

-Inline 'Clone the repository git clone https://github.com/RTimothyEdwards/open_pdks Run cd open_pdks
+'''Clone the repository git clone https://github.com/RTimothyEdwards/open_pdks Run cd open_pdks
 Run ./configure --enable-sky130-pdk
 Run make
-Run sudo make install'
+Run sudo make install'''

 PS- We were provided with a cloud-based learning environment for this wrokshop, so the entire process will be carried out in this.